-If you (or someone you know) have suffered (or is suffering) from persecutory delusions, it can be very difficult and strenuous.
+If you or someone you know has persecutory delusions, it can be very challenging and strenuous.
 The best form of overall therapy entails seeking one of the forms above of professional treatment.
-However, as one undergoes the process of therapy, they might find that gradually adopting positive thoughts and beliefs may help them as they work to overcome persecutory delusions.
+As one undergoes the process of therapy, they might find that gradually adopting positive thoughts and beliefs may help them as they work to overcome persecutory delusions.

-Positive thinking combined with professional help is an excellent way to see the world through a realistic and healthy lense.
-All thoughts, delusional or otherwise, appear in mind.
+Positive thinking, combined with professional help, is an excellent way to see the world through a realistic and healthy lens.
+All thoughts, delusional or not, appear in minds.
 Our thoughts are more powerful than we know and greatly contribute to how we see the world around us.

 Spending time with loved ones can also be helpful to someone who is overcoming delusions.
-Family members and friends can be a world-class support system and help eradicate the overall fear that accompanies delusions, persecutory or otherwise.
-Every one of us needs help sometimes, and there is absolutely nothing wrong with seeking both professional assistance and support from those who love us.
+Every one of us needs help sometimes.
+It is absolutely okay to seek both professional assistance and support from those who love us.

-Persecutory delusions are very serious ailments which should be taken seriously and professionally treated.
-Telling someone to simply "get over it" is not helpful and will make their plight even worse.
-Many delusions are caused by trauma or underlying causes which need to be addressed by licensed specialists.
+Persecutory delusions indicate a serious medical disorder that should be professionally treated.
+Telling someone to simply "get over it" is unhelpful and will make their plight even worse.
+Many delusions are caused by trauma or underlying causes that need to be addressed by licensed specialists.

 If you are experiencing persecutory delusions, it's not your fault.
 Sometimes, blaming ourselves can be tempting.
 It’s better to treat yourself with kindness.
 You are stronger than any delusion or obstacle.
 It’s also important to seek out professional assistance or guidance.
 Psychotherapy and cognitive therapy, whether with an in-person or online counselor, are excellent forms of treatment to help you feel better about yourself and the world around you.